rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/README.md

 **The directory structure of this repository exactly mirrors the structure of the book.**

-Crucially:
+Key design principles:

-- **Problems appear only at the end of each chapter**, not at the end of each section.
+- **Problems appear only at the end of each chapter**, exactly as in the book.
-- Each chapter therefore contains a **single `problems/` directory** holding *all* problems for that chapter.
+- Each chapter contains a single **`problems/` directory**.
+- Each `problems/` directory is a **self-contained LaTeX project** that compiles **all solutions for that chapter together**, including:
-- Sections are represented only as contextual subdirectories or references, not as containers for problems.

-This reflects the actual organization of *Computational Complexity*.
+  - all problem solutions of the chapter,
+  - a chapter-specific bibliography,
+  - a glossary / list of terms.

+There are **no standalone solution files compiled independently**.

 ---

-## Full Repository Structure
+## Global Repository Structure

 ### PART I — ALGORITHMS